 43. A. The VOTING for the RACE DIRECTION (NORTH OR SOUTH) shall be taken before the Young Bird Derby.
 Only flyers that pay the Federation membership of $30 are eligable to vote.
-This fee comes off the following years race fee.
+This membership fee is for the following years race season.

 44. Any competitor will have the right to inspect any clock roll or sheet before prize money is paid.

 45. Any day that two races are on the same day shall be as follows:

 CLOCKS only opened if both race teams home.
 If only one team home then clocks to be rung at 8.00pm and not opened.
 On the next day, clocks rung at 7.00pm.
 (This rule is exempt for electronic clocking systems, E.G. CABOOLTURE AND TIN CAN BAY.

 46. ALL FLYERS ARE NOT TO ASK THE TRUCK DRIVER QUESTIONS REGARDING TRANSPORT AND LIBERATION OF BIRDS.
 These queries can be directed to FEDERATION SECRETARY or to club Secretaries to go to Fedration Meetings.